 Hence, we finally deduce that

 Gathering together the estimates \eqref{eq: W_h_0}, \eqref{eq: W_h_1} and \eqref{eq: W_h_2} in \eqref{eq: decomp} ends the proof. \end{proof}

-The next step consists in bounding the terms $E_\alpha$ and $E_\beta$ in the best possible way with respect to the geometry of the cut cell $T$.
-A first estimate is given in the following lemma, based on equivalent expressions of these terms. \begin{lemma} One has that:
+The next step consists of bounding the terms $E_\alpha$ and $E_\beta$ in the best possible way with respect to the geometry of the cut cell $T$.
+A first estimate is given in the following lemma, based on equivalent expressions of these terms. \begin{lmm} One has that:

-\end{lemma} \begin{proof} We start by developing the expressions of $E_\alpha$ and $E_\beta$ introduced in (\ref{eq:def_expr}).
+\end{lmm} \begin{proof} We start by developing the expressions of $E_\alpha$ and $E_\beta$ introduced in (\ref{eq:def_expr}).
 For this purpose, it is useful to note that